 Anytime I write about a popular section of Savannah, I try to include the pros and cons so you can decide whether or not the area is worth visiting.

-While City Market isn’t a place I recommend spending a huge chunk of time, there are some spots worth checking out!
+While City Market isn’t a place I recommend spending a big chunk of time, there are some spots worth checking out!

-I’ll discuss the pros and cons in detail below, but keep in mind these are just my opinions!
+I’ll discuss the pros and cons in detail below, but keep in mind these are all just my opinions.

 Where is City Market?